Sebah7-Chas/u07-weather-app-Sebah7/README.md

 ### Extras

 - [x] The user can set/search for weather on a position manually
-- [ ] The user can get graphs in their forecast over time, which include:
+- [x] The user can get graphs in their forecast over time, which include:
-  - [ ] Highest / lowest temperature
+  - [x] Pollution concentration
-  - [ ] Average of highest / lowest temperature
+  - [x] Highest / lowest temperature

 -------------------------